 | FastBots Essential | $32.50/mo ($390/yr) | $39/mo | ~17% off |

 Wait. saavos's "17% annual discount" in the table above needs explanation.
-The yearly billing price is $190/year for Starter — which works out to $15.83/month, not $19.
+The yearly billing price is $90/year for Solo — which works out to $15.83/month, not $19.
 The $19 figure is the monthly billing rate.
-So the annual savings is roughly $38/year ($228 monthly vs $190 annually).
+So the annual savings is roughly $18/year ($108 monthly vs $90 annually).
 Not the most aggressive discount in this group, but the starting price is already the lowest.

-One thing I notice: Chatbase Hobby on annual billing ($32/mo) is still $13/month more than saavos Starter monthly ($19/mo).
-Even with Chatbase's higher annual discount, the saavos monthly rate is cheaper than the Chatbase annual rate.
+One thing I notice: Chatbase Hobby on annual billing ($32/mo) is still $13/month more than saavos Solo monthly ($9/mo).
+Even with Chatbase's higher annual discount, the saavos Solo monthly rate is cheaper than the Chatbase annual rate.
 FastBots Essential annual ($32.50/mo) slots almost exactly where Chatbase Hobby annual ($32/mo) does — but FastBots gives you 2,000 messages versus Chatbase's 500 credits.
 Different products, but the per-message math is very different.
 That's the gap the pricing page doesn't surface unless you run it.

 Chatbots have unpredictable traffic spikes.
 A Reddit post, a Product Hunt launch, a press mention — any of these can 3–5× your normal volume in 48 hours.
 What happens to your bill depends almost entirely on overage policy.

-saavos Starter and Pro: Bot pauses at cap.
-No charge.
+saavos (every plan): Bot pauses at cap.
+No charge, no per-message overage, no surprise bill.
 Worst case: some visitors get a "I'm at capacity, come back tomorrow" message.
 Best case: you upgrade before the spike.
+Builder ($24/3,500 messages) is the top tier — above that the bot pauses; there's no higher plan to bill you into.

 Chatbase: $40 per 1,000 credits add-on.
 Auto-charged or manual, depends on your settings.
 A 3× traffic spike on Hobby means $120 in add-ons on top of $40 base.
 Total: $160 in a bad month.